 The Brad Point Boring Bit

 Brad point drill bits are specially designed to drill and bore clean holes in hard and soft woods without wandering.
-These drill bits have been designed with a center pin as seen in the images below and on the right.
+These drill bits have been designed with a center pin as seen in the images above and below.

 A clean cut is also not to be taken for granted.
 When one is boring holes for pins, with ordinary bits one may end up with edges which are jagged and have slight tear outs, leaving a rough surface.
 With the brad point bit, the outlining spurs of the bit shear the wood grain as it’s cutting and leaves a nice clean edge around the opening of the hole, eliminating the need for finish sanding.